spotinst/help/src/docs/ocean/tutorials/manage-virtual-nd-groups-aks.md

 5. Repeat the previous steps until you are satisfied with the results.
 6. Save the changes for the Virtual Node Group.

+### Node Labels and Taints

+Configure the Node Selection parameters.
+When the nodes' labels and taints are set, Ocean uses them to select the right virtual node group for a pending pod.

+* Node Labels: Key/Value pairs defined on the Kubernetes nodes.
+* Node Taints: Triplets of Key, Value, and Effect defined on the Kubernetes nodes.

+### Advanced Properties

+* Tags: Key and Value pairs apply tags to the VM.
+Specific tags can be applied per virtual node group.
+* Headroom: Spare resource capacity management enabling fast assignment of Pods without waiting for new resources to launch.
+  * Reserve: The number of units to retain as headroom, each with the defined headroom CPU and memory.
+  * CPU (millicpu): You can optionally configure the number of CPUs to allocate to the headroom.
+CPUs are denoted in millicuries, where 1000 millicuries = 1 vCPU.
+  * Memory (MiB): You can optionally configure the amount of memory (MiB) to allocate to the headroom.
+  * GPUs: Optionally configure the number of GPUs to allocate for the headroom unit.

+Example: GPU Instance

+If a pod requires a GPU node, add the relevant GPU image in a virtual node group so Ocean can spin up nodes.
+Specific labels are not required in this case.

+ADD SCREENSHOT HERE

+You can use a node selector or node affinity that requires your GPU-based pods to select the specific VNG containing the GPU image based on the custom node label configured in the GPU virtual node group.

+## Editing a Virtual Node Group in JSON View

+In the console, you can optionally review and edit the VNG configuration in JSON format.
+This provides more flexibility and lets you use VNG features that are supported in the Spot API without leaving the Ocean console.
+(These are often new features available in the Spot API but are not yet available in the console).

+1. Click the **Virtual Node Groups** tab.
+2. Click the link on the name of the virtual node Group in the list.
+3. Click **JSON** on the upper right.

+ADD SCREENSHOT HERE

+4. Click **Edit Mode**, edit the JSON, and save your changes.

+You can switch between Form (console) and JSON views multiple times, make changes separately in each view, and then click **Save All**.

+## Delete a VNG

+In the virtual node groups list, check the groups you want to delete and click **Delete**.
+If you are already configuring a virtual node group, click **Delete VNG** at the bottom of the screen.